Yezid Sayigh: Biography

-Sayigh's father, Yusif A. Sayigh (1916-2004), was born in al-Bassa, Palestine before the start of the British Mandate.
-His mother is Briton Rosemary Sayigh.
+Sayigh's father, economist Yusif Sayigh (1916–2004), was born in al-Bassa, Palestine during the end of the Ottoman Empire period.
+His mother is British-born anthropologist and oral historian Rosemary Sayigh.

-Sayigh has obtained a BSc in chemistry from the American University of Beirut, and a PhD in War Studies from King's College London.
+Sayigh obtained a BSc in chemistry from the American University of Beirut, and a PhD in War Studies from King's College London.
 He has also conducted research at the Dayan Center at Tel Aviv University.
 He speaks Arabic, English and French.